mauroservienti/milestone.github.io/_posts/slow-down.md

 At the beginning of summer 2021, I had the pleasure to work remotely for a week from the friend's place pictured in the header of this article.

-One of the prominent beauties of the place is the private, 50 meters-long swimming pool the apartment complex has.
+One of the prominent beauties of the place is the private, 50 meter-long swimming pool the apartment complex has.
 We swam every day before lunch.

 One day, in between lengths, I complained a bit because I was tired.
 That day's training was more challenging than expected.